MotleyBio/MotleyBio.github.io/_pages/about.md

   - /about.html
 ---

+Enabling early disease detection and profiling with Multi-omic sequencing and time-aware AI.

 At MotleyBio we believe that multi-omics is the future.
 It enriches the feature space for computational approaches enabling early detection, which is critical for diseases like cancer.